My Geisha: Production

 In June 1959, MacLaine signed to make the movie.
 In July 1959, Krasna signed to write the film.

 In August 1960, it was announced the film would star MacLaine, James Stewart, Maria Callas, Gig Young, and Edward G. Robinson and be directed by Jack Cardiff.

 Cummings was cast in December 1960.
+It was a rare villain part for him.

+Edith Head was nominated for an Academy Award for her costume designs.

 Filming started in Japan 16 January 1961.

+Reception

+In his June 14, 1962, review for The New York Times, Bosley Crowther found the film “visually beautiful,” ..."but unfortunately it does not have too much to say”. ”… scenic loveliness and Puccini's haunting music make solid support for the rather thin saga.”
+He praises MacLaine... (who is) “more subdued than normal and contributes a performance in keeping with the stylized, formal nature of the geisha.
+She appears, above all, at ease in the role, (unlike) Yves Montand … (who) still appears to find English and his surroundings somewhat uncomfortable. …Yoko Tani, as a perceptive geisha who teaches our heroine.., and Tatsuo Saito are among the native players who add authenticity to the proceedings…”